openshift-instruqt/instruqt/instruqt-tracks/playgrounds-openshift411/01-playground/assignment.md

 ![Web Console Login](https://raw.githubusercontent.com/openshift-instruqt/instruqt/master/assets/middleware/pipelines/web-console-login.png)

-You can login also with as `developer` user.
+You can also login as the `developer` user.
 Use the following credentials:

 * Username:
 ```